Barbados

 Drugs

-While there have been some instances of heroin use, these have mainly been connected to tourists or migrant workers.
-Thus, it seems that the heroin market is either very small or non-existent.
-Conversely, cocaine is easily accessible in the country.
-At present, Barbados is a smuggling point for the Eastern Caribbean cocaine trade, and is important but not central to that route.
-The bulk supply of cocaine continues to move from the north coast of Venezuela via go-fast boats and increasingly from Guyana, using general cargo vessels.
-Barbados’s geographic location poses a logistical problem to traffickers, sitting as it does, further into the Atlantic and outside the normal range of go-fast delivery boats.
-Deliveries in bulk do still take place but are less common than in other Eastern Caribbean islands.
-Similar to other Caribbean island nations, cocaine shipments are usually smuggled into Barbados via freight carriers.
-The loads are for the most part small - about 100-250 kilograms - and originate in Venezuela, Guyana and Trinidad.
-Once the freighters are near Barbados, the cocaine shipments are offloaded to small boats and carried ashore, where the drugs are either locally distributed or smuggled by courier into larger consumer markets, such as Europe, Canada or the US.
-To that end, Barbadian diasporas, primarily in the UK, as well as Europe and North America, help facilitate the movement of significant quantities of cocaine.
-Tourism also plays an important role in cocaine trafficking: relatively wealthy visitors to Barbados keep both demand and prices high; and, allegedly, small quantities of cocaine and heroin have been smuggled on cruise ships to Puerto Rico and the US Virgin Islands.
-It appears state authorities are largely complicit, as criminal actors have admitted bribing customs officials, police officers, judges and politicians.
-Moreover, growing cocaine demand and use are the primary drivers of increasing violence in the country.
+On the other hand, cocaine continues to be readily available in the country, which is a smuggling point for the Eastern Caribbean cocaine trade and is important, although not central, to that route.
+The bulk supply of cocaine continues to move from the north coast of Venezuela via go-fast boats and, increasingly, from Guyana, on general cargo vessels.
+There are still deliveries in bulk, but they are less common than they are in other Eastern Caribbean islands.
+As is the case in other Caribbean island nations, cocaine shipments are usually smuggled into Barbados via freight carriers, the loads originating in Venezuela, Guyana and Trinidad.
+Connections have also been identified between Colombian drug traffickers and Barbados, with several reports of large amounts of cocaine being seized from Colombian nationals.
+Once the freighters near Barbados the shipments are offloaded to small boats and carried ashore, where the drugs are either locally distributed or smuggled by courier into larger consumer markets, such as Europe, Canada or the US.
+To that end, Barbadian diasporas, primarily in the UK, as well as in Europe and North America, help facilitate the movement of significant quantities of cocaine.
+Tourism also plays an important role in cocaine trafficking: relatively wealthy visitors keep both demand and prices high and small quantities of cocaine and heroin have allegedly been smuggled on cruise ships to Puerto Rico and the US Virgin Islands.
+It appears that state authorities are largely complicit, with criminal actors admitting to bribing customs officials, police officers, judges and politicians.
+The growing demand for and use of cocaine are the primary drivers of increasing violence in the country.

-Cannabis is grown locally, but in small quantities, mostly for personal and small-scale consumption.
-Therefore, St Vincent, which is a significant producer of cannabis in the region, continues to supply the bulk of marijuana to Barbados.
-Reportedly, local traffickers offload large shipments of 500–2000 kilograms from St Vincent delivery vessels a few miles out to sea and bring them to shore under the cover of darkness.
+Cannabis is grown locally, but in small quantities, mostly for personal and small-scale consumption and St Vincent, which is a significant producer of cannabis in the region, continues to supply the bulk of the drug to Barbados.
 Shipments from Jamaica are usually concealed in freight and containers.
-Local consumption is steady, as is consumption of cannabis by tourists, who pay inflated prices and fuel the demand.
-Tourists are also the primary consumers of synthetic drugs in Barbados.
-Despite some evidence for importation and sale of synthetic drugs, the illegal market is not of concern.
+Local consumption is steady, as is the consumption of cannabis by tourists, who pay inflated prices and fuel the demand.
+In March 2022, the Government of Barbados decriminalized the possession of small quantities of cannabis, but the effects on the market are yet to be seen.

 Criminal Actors